Understanding the Extended UTXO model

 Overview of the UTXO model

 In the UTXO model, a transaction has inputs and outputs, where the inputs are unspent outputs from previous transactions.
 Assets are stored on the ledger in unspent outputs, rather than in accounts.
+In abstract terms, think of a transaction as the action that unlocks previous outputs, and creates new ones.

 In summary, transactions consume unspent outputs from previous transactions, and produce new outputs that can be used as inputs for future transactions.